oweise/k8s-hello/README.md

 - GitSourceRepo: Name of the GitHub repository for checkout.
 (Default: k8s-hello)
 - GitBranch: The branch to check out (Default: master)
 - CodeBuildDockerImage: AWS CodeBuild build image for the build job (Default: aws/codebuild/java:openjdk-8)
-- KubectlRoleName: The AWS IAM role by which kubectl works with the cluster (Default: k8s-hello-codebuild-role)

 ### Ensure correct region for AWS CLI